Health Care Guide Information

 • Stages of cancer:

 • Mastectomy: The removal of the whole breast.
-If it is a single side is called unilateral if it is both-sided is called bilateral mastectomy.
+If it is a single-sided side is called unilateral; if it is bilateral, it is called bilateral mastectomy.
 The purpose of mastectomy is to stop cancer from spreading to other parts.

 • Leukemia: Cancer appears in blood cells ( leukemia).
 However, types of leukemia depend upon the type of cells involved.